The Character of Wisdom

 creation awaiting discovery.

-2. Tradition represents the wisdom of experience, both
+2. Tradition finds expression through the wisdom of experience, both

 in individuals and in the collective experiences of the community;